Phil Zimmermann

-Philip R. Zimmermann (born 1954) is an American computer scientist and cryptographer.
+Philip R. Zimmermann Jr. (born February 12, 1954) is an American computer scientist and cryptographer.
 He is the creator of Pretty Good Privacy (PGP), the most widely used email encryption software in the world.
 He is also known for his work in VoIP encryption protocols, notably ZRTP and Zfone.
 Zimmermann is co-founder and Chief Scientist of the global encrypted communications firm Silent Circle.

 Background

 Zimmermann was born in Camden, New Jersey.
 He received a B.S. degree in computer science from Florida Atlantic University in Boca Raton, Florida, in 1978.
 In the 1980s, he worked in Boulder, Colorado, as a software engineer on the Nuclear Weapons Freeze Campaign as a military policy analyst.
 From 2016 to 2021, he worked at Delft University of Technology as an associate professor in the Cybersecurity section at the Faculty of Electrical Engineering, Mathematics, and Computer Science.

 PGP

 In 1991, he wrote the popular Pretty Good Privacy (PGP) program, and made it available (together with its source code) through public FTP for download, the first widely available program implementing public-key cryptography.
 Shortly thereafter, it became available overseas via the Internet, though Zimmermann has said he had no part in its distribution outside the United States.

 The very first version of PGP included an encryption algorithm, BassOmatic, developed by Zimmermann.

 PGP was made to democratize software and digital privacy.
 But Zimmerman sold PGP to Network Associates (now McAfee) in 1997, for around 10 million dollars, and let them put the software behind a paywall.